 Posts You May Find Helpful:

 I have always enjoyed reading with my children from an early age.
-There is nothing quite as sweet as cuddling up with your babies to read a bedtime story.
+There is nothing quite as sweet as cuddling up with your babies at bedtime to read a favorite book.

 The biggest thing that changed in our routine with our son when he started speech therapy was the way we read books with him.